aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ppsx-to-xls/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSX to XLS in Android via Java or Online App" h2="Export PPSX file to XLS in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting a PPSX file to XLS can be beneficial for a variety of reasons.
+XLS files are more widely used than PPSX files, and they are compatible with a larger number of applications.
+Additionally, XLS files are easier to edit and share than PPSX files, making them a more versatile option for many users.

+<h2>How Aspose.Total Helps for PPSX to XLS Conversion</h2>

-You can easily convert PPSX file to XLS in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPSX file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLS.
+Aspose.Total for Android via Java is a comprehensive suite of tools that can be used to convert PPSX files to XLS.
+This suite includes Aspose.Slides for Android via Java and Aspose.Cells for Android via Java, which can be used in a two-step process to convert PPSX files to XLS.
+In the first step, Aspose.Slides for Android via Java can be used to export the PPSX file to HTML.
+Then, Aspose.Cells for Android via Java can be used to convert the HTML to XLS.
+This process is simple and efficient, and it can be completed quickly and easily with Aspose.Total for Android via Java.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}